Sawangg/blog/README.md

 - If you're hosting on Cloudflare, you need to disable `Speed Brain`.
 This features isn't compatible with a strict CSP and prefetching is already done inside Astro.
 - CSP nonce is currently generated in the middleware which defeats the purpose of a strong CSP.
 There is no alternatives currently in Astro.
-- Some environment variables should have their access restricted to secret instead of public in `astro.config.ts`.
-Currently, I can't make secrets work using Cloudflare.
-This is not critical (if you share the build output with someone, they could potentially extract your secrets).
 - Currently BiomeJS partialy supports Astro files.
 The component script is linted/formatted but not the template part.
 See the [documentation](https://biomejs.dev/internals/language-support/#html-super-languages-support)

 ## References

-The custom authentification was heavely inspired by the great [Lucia Auth](https://lucia-auth.com/) project
+The custom authentification was inspired by the [Lucia Auth](https://lucia-auth.com/) project.